-Surgical Orthodontics From Your Orthodontists in Vernon
+Surgical Orthodontics From Your Orthodontists

 These types of procedures may be ideal for treating complex cases related to improper bites (when the jaws don’t align correctly) and/or other aesthetic concerns.
 Once the jaw has stopped growing – typically at age 16 in females and 18 in males – surgery may be performed to achieve a proper bite, which can then be treated with orthodontic braces.